bjorno/YikYakTerminal/README.md

 YakMining adds a 'write to CSV' function to the Yik Yak Command Line.
 Then we can easily search the output file for key words such as "printer", "broken", "wifi", etc.

+Run YikYak.py, enter your campus/location, and hit W to write Yaks to CSV file.
+Note: Make sure you have a valid User ID.

 Use the 'keywordsearch.py' script to search the CSV file for keywords.
 Edit the keywords as needed.

 Could be utilized to identify other types of issues on campus.